Click here for winter opening times

 - 30 miles (60 minutes drive) from Jedburgh

-Please don’t speed and do drive carefully to help us protect our wildlife.
+We do ask that you please don’t speed and do drive carefully to help us protect our wildlife.

 Coming from Jedburgh/the south east of Scotland take the A68 heading south then the B6320 from Otterburn to Bellingham.
 Follow the brown signs to Kielder Water & Forest Park.